ImperialCollegeLondon/INDI/README.md

 ---

-### Installing optional AI modules (experimental)
+### Installing optional AI modules (under development 🚧)

 We have an ensemble of U-Net models trained to segment the cardiac borders of STEAM data.
-More details on how to configure it are in `docs/documentation.md`.
+More details on how to configure it are in `docs/documentation.md` (under development 🚧).
 To use them you first need to install the AI optional dependencies with:

 ```bash